 Lockheed Martin in Focus

-Headquartered in Bethesda, Lockheed Martin (LMT) is an Aerospace stock that has seen a price change of 16.25% so far this year.
-Currently paying a dividend of $2.2 per share, the company has a dividend yield of 2.89%.
-In comparison, the Aerospace - Defense industry's yield is 0.96%, while the S&P 500's yield is 1.96%.
+Lockheed Martin (LMT) is headquartered in Bethesda, and is in the Aerospace sector.
+The stock has seen a price change of 30.6% since the start of the year.
+The aerospace and defense company is currently shelling out a dividend of $2.2 per share, with a dividend yield of 2.57%.
+This compares to the Aerospace - Defense industry's yield of 1.03% and the S&P 500's yield of 2.03%.

 Looking at dividend growth, the company's current annualized dividend of $8.80 is up 7.3% from last year.
-In the past five-year period, Lockheed Martin has increased its dividend 5 times on a year-over-year basis for an average annual increase of 10.57%.
-Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Lockheed's current payout ratio is 49%, meaning it paid out 49% of its trailing 12-month EPS as dividend.
+Over the last 5 years, Lockheed Martin has increased its dividend 5 times on a year-over-year basis for an average annual increase of 10.60%.
+Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
+Right now, Lockheed's payout ratio is 44%, which means it paid out 44% of its trailing 12-month EPS as dividend.

-High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
+Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
 During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
-With that in mind, LMT is a compelling investment opportunity.
-Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).
+That said, they can take comfort from the fact that LMT is not only an attractive dividend play, but is also a compelling investment opportunity with a Zacks Rank of #2 (Buy).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report